Yakutat, Alaska, United States of America: What to pack, what to wear, and when to go [2023]

 November

-November in Yakutat is pretty cool and very rainy.
+November in Yakutat is cold and very rainy.
 The average overnight temperatures in the area are in the 20s F (single digits below 0 C).
 It tends to rain about two thirds of the time.
-It also snows 5-10 days this month.
+It also snows about a third of the time.
 But the colder weather doesn't bring low humidity, which is in the 80% to 90% range on average.

 What to wear/what to pack: